Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

 - `DirectoryViewers`: Have the ability to view any directory user's roles and security group assignments.
 - `UserReaders`: Have the ability to view a list of users in the directory.

-These App roles are defined in the [Azure portal](https://portal.azure.com) in the application's registration manifest.
-When a user signs into the application, Azure AD emits a `roles` claim for each role that the user has been granted individually to the user in the from of role membership.
-Assignment of users and groups to roles can be done through the portal's UI, or programmatically using the [Microsoft Graph](https://graph.microsoft.com) and [Azure AD PowerShell](https://docs.microsoft.com/powershell/module/azuread).
-In this sample, application role management is done through the Azure portal or using PowerShell.
+These App roles are defined in the [Microsoft Entra admin center](https://portal.azure.com) in the application's registration manifest.
+When a user signs into the application, Microsoft Entra ID emits a `roles` claim for each role that the user has been granted individually to the user in the from of role membership.
+Assignment of users and groups to roles can be done through the portal's UI, or programmatically using the [Microsoft Graph](https://graph.microsoft.com) and [Azure AD Powershell](https://docs.microsoft.com/powershell/module/azuread).
+In this sample, application role management is done through the Microsoft Entra admin center or using PowerShell.

 NOTE: Role claims will not be present for guest users in a tenant if the `https://login.microsoftonline.com/common/` endpoint is used as the authority to sign in users.
-Azure AD can emit app roles only if the tenanted end point `https://login.microsoftonline.com/{tenant Id}/` is being used.
+Microsoft Entra ID can emit app roles only if the tenanted end point `https://login.microsoftonline.com/{tenant Id}/` is being used.

 ![Scenario Image](./ReadmeFiles/topology.png)
 ## Prerequisites

 * Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) and [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
-* An **Azure AD** tenant.
-For more information, see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
+* An **Microsoft Entra ID** tenant.
+For more information, see: [How to get a Microsoft Entra tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
-* A user account in your **Azure AD** tenant.
+* A user account in your **Microsoft Entra ID** tenant.

 >This sample will not work with a **personal Microsoft account**.
-If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.
+If you're signed in to the [Microsoft Entra admin center](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.

 ## Setup the sample